tusharojha/BingeServer/README.md

 # Binge Server
-Server side application of Binge: A Bingo Game!
+Server side application of the amazing Binge: The Bingo Game!

 Developed to have high speed, high security & low space requirement to deliver millions of users.